samrum/OnStarJS/README.md

 ## Sample

-Use a random version 4 uuid (there are online generators) as a deviceId.
+Use a random version 4 uuid as a deviceId.
+Generator available [here](https://www.uuidgenerator.net/version4).

     import OnStar from "onstarjs";